 The Padres and Orlando Hudson have agreed to a two-year deal valued at $11.5 million.
 The former Minnesota second baseman is expected to fill the void created by the departure of David Eckstein to free agency.

-The Padres acquire their former shortstop Jason Bartlett and a player to be named later by trading relievers Adam Russell and Cesar Ramos, along with minor leaguer right-hander Brandon Gomes and infielder prospect Cole Figueroa to the Rays.
-At the end of the day, the Friars will finalize their deal with second baseman Orlando Hudson completing the team's new double-play combination for next season.
+The Padres acquire their former shortstop Jason Bartlett and a player to be named later by trading relievers Adam Russell and Cesar Ramos, along with minor league right-hander Brandon Gomes and infielder prospect Cole Figueroa to the Rays.
+At the end of the day, the Friars will finalize their deal with second baseman Orlando Hudson, completing the team's new double-play combination for next season.